thkoch2001/tvlfyi_depot/docs/CONTRIBUTING.md

 <!-- markdown-toc end -->

-This is a loose set of "guidelines" for contributing to my depot.
-Please note that I will not accept any patches that don't follow these guidelines.
+This is a loose set of "guidelines" for contributing to the depot.
+Please note that we will not accept any patches that don't follow these guidelines.

 Also consider the [code of conduct](/tree/docs/CODE_OF_CONDUCT.md).
 No really, you should.